c0ntract0r/EonPad/README.md

 # Eonpad

 Eonpad is a lightweight and simple note-taking hierarchical application, created as my first fullstack Application.
 My main motivation came from [Simplenote](https://simplenote.com/).
-If you are looking for comprehensive note solutions, where many people have contributed on one project, this is not for you.
+If you are looking for a comprehensive note solution, where many people have contributed on one project, this is not for you.
 Look for alternatives.

 ## Features
 * **Note Management:** Create, read, update, delete notes.